dakotalillie/marathon-api/README.md

 ## Development Setup

-Make sure you have Docker installed.
+Make sure you have Docker and Docker Compose installed.
 Then run:

 ```bash
 docker-compose up